LameesHJ/Smart-Greenhouse-System/README.md

 ## 👥 Team

-This project was developed collaboratively as a university team project.
+This project was developed collaboratively by:

+- Lamees Hajaj Alrefaei
+- Shahad Fahad Alshahwan
+- Amnah Ahmed

+I was primarily responsible for embedded software development, while also contributing to hardware integration, circuit assembly, prototype construction, and system testing.

 ---